phalcon-orphanage/docs/en/logger.md

     ->excludeAdapters(['local'])
     ->info('This does not go to the "local" logger');
 ```

+> **NOTE** Internally, the component loops through the registered adapters and calls the relevant logging method one ach to achieve logging to multiple adapters.
+If one of them fails, the loop will break and the remaining adapters (from the loop) will not log the message.
+In future versions of Phalcon we will be introducing asynchronous logging to alleviate this problem.
+{: .alert .alert-warning }

 ## Message Formatting
 This component makes use of `formatters` to format messages before sending them to the backend.
 The formatters available are: